Combining probability distributions: Extending the logarithmic pooling approach: Logarithmic pooling: properties and applications

-where $t(\alpha) = \int_{\boldsymbol\Theta}\prod_{i=0}^K f_i(\theta)^{\alpha_i}d\theta$.
+where $t(\boldsymbol\alpha) = \left[ \int_{\boldsymbol\Theta}\prod_{i=0}^K f_i(\theta)^{\alpha_i}\, d\theta \right]^{-1}$.

 Logarithmic pooling will only yield proper probability distributions if it is possible to normalise the expression in (\ref{eq:logpool}).
-This condition is usually assumed implicitly, without proof. \citet{poole2000} provide a proof for the case of two densities (see Theorem 1 therein), which we extend for the case of a finite number of densities. \begin{theo} Let $A$ be the $(K+1)$-dimensional open simplex on $[0,1]$.
-For all $\boldsymbol\alpha \in A$ there exists a constant $t(\boldsymbol\alpha)$ such that $\int_{\boldsymbol\Theta}\pi(\theta)d\theta = 1$. \end{theo}

-Here we provide a simple proof using H\"{o}lder's inequality. \begin{proof} We begin by noting that $\pi(\theta)$ can be re-written as:
+This condition is usually assumed implicitly, without proof.
+While \citet{Poole2000} provide a proof for the case of two densities (see Theorem 1 therein),~\cite{Genest1986A} (pg.489) prove the result for a finite number of densities: \begin{theo} \textbf{Normalisation~\citep{Genest1986A}}.
+Let $\mathcal{A}$ be a $(K+1)$-dimensional open simplex on $[0,1]$.
+For all $\boldsymbol\alpha \in \mathcal{A}$ there exists a constant $t(\boldsymbol\alpha)$ such that $\int_{\boldsymbol\Theta}\pi(\theta \mid \boldsymbol \alpha)\, d\theta = 1$. \end{theo} We give a simple proof using H\"{o}lder's inequality in the Appendix.
+This result ensures any (finite) number of proper distributions can be combined using the logarithmic pooling operator to yield a normalisable (proper) density.
+In addition, log-linear pools enjoy the~\textit{external Bayesianity} property (Remark~\ref{rmk:properties_EB}), which guarantees that whether one combines the expert opinions before or after observing evidence does not affect the resulting pooled distribution. \begin{remark} \textbf{External Bayesianity~\citep{Genest1984}}.
+If the expert opinions are given by densities $f_i(\theta)$ and one observes data $x$ such that one can specify a likelihood $l(x \mid \theta)$, combining the set of posteriors $p_i(\theta \mid x) \propto l(x \mid \theta)f_i(\theta) $ yields the same distribution as combining the densities $f_i$ to obtain a prior $\pi(\theta)$ and then combine it with $l(x \mid \theta)$ to obtain a posterior $p(\theta \mid x) \propto l(x \mid \theta)\pi(\theta)$. \end{remark} \begin{proof} Combining the posteriors $p_i(\cdot)$ gives